jinzhao-sun/jinzhao-sun.github.io/_pages/about.md

   - /about.html
 ---

 I am a Research Fellow in quantum computing and quantum physics.
-I did postdoctoral research with Tom Gur at Cambridge and Myungshik Kim at Imperial College, and came back to Oxford supported by a Fellowship, where I did my PhD supervised by Vlatko Vedral and Andrew Boothroyd.
+I did postdoctoral research with Tom Gur at Cambridge, Myungshik Kim at Imperial, Andrew Green at University College, and came back to Oxford supported by a Fellowship.
+I did my PhD with Vlatko Vedral and Andrew Boothroyd, who navigated me to research quantum, and I am very fortunate to get entangled with my supervisors.

 **Research interest**